-The Master of Science in Information Systems (MSIS) is designed to provide graduates with the skills to function effectively as professionals and with a solid background for continued professional growth in the industrial marketplace.
+The Master of Science in Information Systems (MSIS) is designed to provide graduates with the skills to function effectively as professionals and with a solid background for continued professional growth in the industrial market place.
 It is also designed for the student who wants to develop depth and expertise in the information systems field.

-The MSIS program is ideal for candidates with backgrounds or professions in career fields outside information systems who desire to cross-train in another career field.
-The rapid development of computer technology has created a number of career fields in information systems.
+The MSIS program consists of two concentrations: development and security.
+The development concentration is ideal for candidates with backgrounds or professions in career fields outside information systems who desire to cross-train in another career field.
+The security concentration is ideal for candidates with a solid background in information systems or computer science who desire training in the information security field.